Docker Compose is a simple Python program that helps in easy deployments of multiple docker containers on a server.

 There are many other benefits to using docker-compose over

-docker run, especially in production, which is out of the scope for today's article.
+docker run, especially in production, which is out of the scope of this article.

 If you want to see something like that do let me know in the comment section below.
 Keep an eye out for our docker series for more guides like these.